 • When the beeper sounds briefly and the LCD displays dashes, the meter is ready.
+The blinking "ZERO" indicates that the instrument needs to be zeroed first.

-Place the CAL CheckTM Standard HI96701-11 Cuvette A into the cuvette holder and ensure that the notch on the cap is positioned securely into the groove.
+• Place the CAL CheckTM Standard HI96705-11 Cuvette A into the cuvette holder and ensure that the notch on the cap is positioned securely into the groove.